 A. Paternity must be established first before an order can be obtained for child support.
 The agency will establish paternity for the child and once the paternity is determined an order for support will be issued by the court.

 Q. I don’t think my child support order is contributing enough to support my children.
 What should I do?

 A. Child Support orders can be revisited.
-Our family law attorneys are highly experienced in filing for changes in the order based on our clients’ specific needs or circumstantial changes.
+Our family law attorney are highly experienced in filing for changes in the order based on our clients’ specific needs or circumstantial changes.
 We’ll guide you through the process to help you get the results you need.

 Q. Can a child support order prevent a non-custodial parent from visiting the child?
 Does the child support order allow the non-custodial parent to visit the child?

 A. Child support orders only serve as financial orders from the court to set requirements of financial support by parents.
 They do not permit or deny any visitation rights for non-custodial parents.
 Court ordered visitation stipulations must be sought out through child custody & visitation orders.

 Q. What should I do if the non-custodial parent refuses to pay the court-ordered child support?

 A. If the non-custodial parent refuses to pay court-ordered child support our attorney will follow the proper channels to ensure that the matter is brought to court on contempt.
 Consequences for payment refusal includes having your license revoked, intercepting of tax refunds, liens and ultimately the filing for criminal prosecution.